When is the Bloemencorso (Flower parade) at Keukenhof?

 The bloemencorso Flower parade will start from the seaside town of Noordwijk and rides through the different cities of Voorhout, Sassenheim, Lisse, Hillegom, Bennebroek, Heemstede to arrive in the city of Haarlem at night.

-View the map of the Bloemencorso flower parade and the timetable of 2016.
-The timetable for 2017 will be released at the end of March 2017.
+View the map of the Bloemencorso flower parade and the timetable of 2018.
+The map and timetable of 2022 will be released at the end of March 2022.
+(It hasn’t changed much in years)

 Some quick tips: